 • physical meetings with remote observation (i.e., webcast);

-• physical meetings with (active) remote participation (see also clause 7.1);
+• physical meetings with remote participation (see also clause 7.1): the notification indicates whether, and for which sessions, remote participation can be requested; it also indicates that the decision making is with those physically present in the room;

-• e-meetings, also called virtual meetings (see also clause 7.1).
+• e-meetings, also called virtual meetings (see also clause 7.1): the notification indicates that decision making is by consensus.

 NOTE – The first two formats are not covered by this Supplement.
 The meeting format could be based on a variety of criteria, including, but not limited to, the nature of the meeting, whether the meeting is held inside or outside Geneva and technical capabilities available for the meeting.
 6.5 It is recommended that the technologies used for remote participation are those available from the ITU, even for meetings held outside Geneva.
+Access to remote participation should be available thirty minutes prior to the start of a meeting to allow remote participants to ensure that they can connect.

+NOTE – This is not a requirement to have ITU staff present in a support capacity during the meeting.

-6.6 For meetings held outside Geneva with (active) remote participation, it is recommended that hosts be supplied with guidelines in order to minimize possible technical issues related to remote participation.
+6.6 For meetings held outside Geneva with remote participation, it is recommended that hosts be supplied with guidelines in order to minimize possible technical issues related to remote participation.
 These guidelines (e.g., in the form of a checklist) should be accessible for the host well in advance before the event, and should include all the technical and logistics requirements for providing the remote participation facility.

 7 Guidelines for the group chairman